A primer on semiconvex functions in general potential theories: Introduction

-When the subequations have constant coefficients, the Subharmonic Addition Theorem is extended in Corollary \ref{ccsa} to upper semicontinuous subharmonics by {\em quasi-convex approximation}, which preserves subharmonicity in the constant coefficient setting (see Proposition \ref{prop:approx}).
-Although we will not discuss this here, in the variable coefficient case, the aforementioned assumption of {\em fiberegularity} of the subequations yields a suitable alternative quasi-convex approximation scheme and the Subharmonic Addition Theorem extends to this setting (see \cite{cprdir} for details).
+When the subequations have constant coefficients, the Subharmonic Addition Theorem is extended in Corollary~\ref{ccsa} to upper semicontinuous subharmonics by {\em semiconvex approximation}, which preserves subharmonicity in the constant coefficient setting (see Proposition~\ref{prop:approx}).

+Although we will not discuss this in the book, in the variable coefficient setting an additional assumption of {\em fiberegularity} of the subequations yields a suitable alternative semiconvex approximation scheme and the Subharmonic Addition Theorem extends to the variable coefficient setting (see \cite{cprdir} for details).
+The notion of fiberegularity is explained in the Commentary towards the end of this introduction.

-Stage three concerns the use of quasi-convex analysis in the proof of {\em comparison principles} for nonlinear potential theories, as sketched in \cite{hlae}.
+Stage three is presented in Chapter~\ref{chap:comp} and concerns the use of semiconvex analysis in the proof of {\em comparison principles} for nonlinear potential theories.
 Two distinct settings will be discussed.
-The first setting is when there is {\em sufficient monotonicity} in the sense that the subequation $\call F$ defining the potential theory admits a constant coefficient {\em monotonicity cone subequation} $\call M$; that is, \eqref{SA1} holds with $\call G = \call M$ and $\call H = \call F$ and duality gives the jet addition formula
+The first setting (treated in Section~\ref{sec:cccc}) concerns the case of {\em sufficient monotonicity} in the sense that the subequation $\call F$ defining the potential theory admits a constant coefficient {\em monotonicity cone subequation} $\call M$.
+This means that there exists a subequation $\call M$, with constant fibers that are a closed convex cone in $\call J^2$ (with vertex at the origin), such that